Venus Fly Trap

 Dormancy: Fly Traps normally go dormant when the day length shortens and temperatures cool down to 40°F-50°F. It is recommend that you place your plant in a cool area away from direct sun in the winter months, so the Dioneae can go dormant.
 A spot in the refrigerator is fine, just don't freeze.
 Your Venus Fly Trap will begin to start growing again in Mid-February to early March.

 What to expect: A trap can only close three to four times before the leaf dies and turns black.
 As a bulb, new leaves will grow again.
 The speed in which the traps closes is based on temperature and light.
 Venus Fly Traps are an endangered species.
 We produce and sell only artificially propagated Dioneae plants.
 Fly traps flower in the spring producing one to eight flowers per stem.

 Easy growing instructions for the kids:

-Keep the top cup on the plant, keep it moist and out of direct sunlight.
+They can keep the plant in it's original container.
+Remember to keep it moist and out of direct sunlight.
 Feed it a bug, ant or gnat every week, or not.